 I’ve talked before about visual merchandising, branding and selling at craft fairs but one thing I’ve not touched on is how to secure repeat sales.
-When you sell a piece of handmade wares you must have a plan of how will this person get back to you.
+When you sell a piece of handmade wares you must have a plan of how this customer (or the recipient) will get back to you.
 For example a Charlie Moo’s fabric party bag will be handed out at a party meaning that the recipient (or mum of) won’t know where it came from.
 Here is how I ensure they are well branded.
 Firstly I tie swing tags on them made from business cards – these however might get removed by the party host.
 I sew inside a label ( www.charliemoos.co.uk ) I buy these online and they aren’t expensive but are less likely to be removed by the host.
+But if you don’t like sewing you could invest in branded vinyl logo stickers instead.
 I also for good measure chuck a handful of business cards/flyers in with the order – however I am aware these can easily be lost or chucked away.

 Here are a few bullet point tips I hope you find handy for nurturing your follow on sales relationship.

 - Business card, flyers or a “Thank you for your purchase” card are useful.
 Although they do have a tendency to get lost, crumpled, drinks spilt on them etc … so in my opinion get these printed as cheap as you can and just get rid!
 The more people who have seen one the better!

 - If you sell cards or prints make sure your business name and/or website address is printed on the back of the card.
 Stickers on the cellophane will just get thrown away.

 - For framed images have some stickers printed that you can pop on the back with your business name and/or website address any useful contact information.

 - For jewellery look at having printed boxes with your business name on.
 This way even if it is given as a gift the receiver still has an idea where it came from.